davidvlaminck/OTLMOW/README.md

 ```
 pip install OTLMOW --upgrade
 ```
-OTLMOW has dependencies on rdflib and pyvis but these are automatically handled by pip.
+OTLMOW has dependencies but these are automatically handled by pip.

 ## Creating the OTL datamodel using the OTL SQLite
 With every OTL update, this piece of code will allow the creation of an updated Python datamodel.
 The generated classes are not backwards compatible.